JoseDev184/html-css-project/README.md

 mixins:to write reausable of css code;
 funtions: similar to mixins,with the diferente that they produce a value that can be used;
 extends:to make different selector inherit declaracions that are common to all of them;

+node js allow developer to write and run  javascript appications on the server developer starter using node js to also write tool to help them with local web developer.